Kambah, Australian Capital Territory: Amenities

 The Murrumbidgee Country Club is located in Kambah, and Kambah also has three district playing fields and a tennis club.
 The Kambah Pony Club and Vikings BMX Park are located in the north of the suburb.
 Kambah has two Scout halls, and the Kambah Woolshed is located in the suburb.

 Churches

 Several churches are located in Kambah; St. Stephen's Anglican Church, St. Thomas Catholic Church, the Southside Bible Church, formerly the Christian City Church, formerly the Tuggeranong Baptist Church, and Parkway, renamed to Eternity Church, and then renamed to Awaken.

+In 2017, St. Stephen's Anglican Church amalgamated with All Soul's Anglican Church, Chapman and became Arawang Anglican, named for the mountain in-between the two.
+Arawang Anglican continues to meet in the St. Stephen's building on the corner of Marconi Crescent and Kett Street in Kambah.

-On 17 June 2017, the Tuggeranong Baptist Church and its op shop were destroyed by a suspicious fire.
+On 17 June 2017, the Tuggeranong Baptist Church and its op shop were destroyed by fire.

 In 2007, Parkway (now AWAKEN Church), an Apostolic Church, established a new building in Kambah.
 The church had lost its original building in Holder during the 2003 Canberra bushfires.
 The new building caused some controversy, as the architectural designed complex was built on what had been open grassland next to the fire station, and in a very prominent location on the Tuggeranong Parkway.
 Southside Bible Church began meeting at Namadgi School in January 2016.